seven1m/lydia/README.md

 ## Installation

-First, install the prerequisites: `glib2` and `gmp`

-Then, download the source and build:
+Download the source and build:

     make build